 3. Generac 5735 Gas Powered Portable Generator – Premium Choice

-Are you looking for the most powerful model with all the features and you don’t mind spending the money to get it? the Generac 5735 GP17500E gas powered portable generator is a premium choice that can power almost anything, even a 5-ton air conditioner.
-All of that power turns on easily thanks to the electric start and battery.
-This robust unit is also very reliable, perfect for those who need a dependable unit as a backup for their home in case of an emergency.
+Are you looking for the most powerful model with all the features, and you don’t mind spending the money to get it? the Generac 5735 GP17500E gas-powered portable generator is a premium choice that can power almost anything, even a 5-ton air conditioner.
+All that power turns on quickly thanks to the electric start and battery.
+This robust unit is also very reliable for those needing a dependable unit as a backup for their home in an emergency.

-With so much power come a few downsides.
-First off, this is a very large and extremely heavy unit, tipping the scales at almost 400 pounds.
-The worst drawback though is the awful gas-efficiency.
-At a load of 50 percent, you can expect this machine to run for 10 hours on 16 gallons of fuel.
-While it does make gobs of power, it’s far from efficient which is going to cost you in the long run.
-However, we feel it’s one of the best options available overall and is worth the extra cost if you can afford it.
+With so much power comes a few downsides.
+First, this is a large and heavy unit, tipping the scales at almost 400 pounds.
+The worst drawback is the awful gas efficiency.
+At a load of 50 percent, you can expect the machine to run for 10 hours on 16 gallons of fuel.
+While it makes plenty of power, it’s far from efficient, which will cost you in the long run.
+However, we feel it’s one of the best options available and is worth the extra cost if you can afford it.

 4. Generac 5802 Gas Powered Portable Generator

-Packed with convenient features, the Generac 5802 gas powered portable generator provides 10,000 running watts of power.
-Though it’s just as big, loud, and heavy, this isn’t nearly as much power as other models in the same price range, which is why the 5802 doesn’t manage to break the top three.
-One-touch electric start makes it easy to get it running.
-The outlets are all covered for protection from the elements.
+Packed with convenient features, the Generac 5802 gas-powered portable generator provides 10,000 running watts of power.
+Though it’s just as big, loud, and heavy, it isn’t nearly as powerful as other models in the same price range, which is why the 5802 doesn’t manage to break the top three.
+However, the One-touch electric start makes it easy to get it running, and the outlets are all covered for protection from the elements.

-Shortly into testing, the voltage regulator on our burnt out.
-Luckily, this unit is covered by a two-year warranty for residential use, so we were able to get it repaired quickly.
+Shortly into testing, the voltage regulator on our 5802 burnt out.
+Luckily, the unit is covered by a 2-year residential use warranty, so we had it repaired quickly.
 After a few more weeks of occasional use, we discovered another problem.
-Some of the connections on the control panel came out from the vibration of the unit.
-This oversight should have been caught by Generac, but apparently, it’s a pretty common occurrence.
+Some of the connections on the control panel came loose from the unit’s vibrations.
+Generac should have caught this oversight, but apparently, it’s a pretty common occurrence.

 5. Generac 6954 Gas Powered Portable Generator

-Even though this model is a bit lighter than some of the others, it’s no smaller.
+Even though the GP8000E is a bit lighter than some of the others, it’s no smaller.
 It’s also a bit louder, even though it doesn’t manage to produce as much power.
-In the winter, we noticed some temperamental behavior in the cold weather.
-Starting was more difficult and the unit wanted to die several times until it got warmed up.
-This is a great generator, though it doesn’t provide quite enough value to make it into our top picks.
+In the winter, we noticed temperamental behavior in the cold weather.
+Starting was more difficult, and the unit wanted to die several times until it warmed up.
+This is a great generator, but it doesn’t provide enough value to make it into our top picks.